Virtual-Coffee/VC-Community-Docs/coffees/Hosts/README.md

 - When there's about 7 minutes left, send a message to all rooms that we'll be rejoining the group in about two minutes.
 - At **ten minutes to the hour**, use the broadcast button in the Participants tab to let everyone know the rooms will be closing in 5 minutes.
 - At **Five minutes to the hour**, hit the close rooms button.
-- Try as best as you can not to delay closing the rooms, as it burdens the MC to squeeze all the final annoucements in on time.
+- Try as best as you can not to delay closing the rooms, as it burdens the MC to squeeze all the final announcements in on time.

-### Final Annoucements
+### Final Announcements

 - As the host, the zoom does not officially end until you close it.
-You can close as soon as the MC completes their annoucements and we do our usual group goodbye and wave :)
+You can close as soon as the MC completes their announcements and we do our usual group goodbye and wave :)